waimea-yheissner/300DTD-assessment/docs/development.md

 I started to make my website and I am focusing on the functions first before I start my design side of the project.

+### 20/06/2024
+I finished making the login, logout, and sign up functions working. users will be able sign up by them self.

 ### 09/08/2024

 I worked on my css on only for mobile and I attempted to make it as the figma design.